 What Are We Doing?
-Rockwood School District takes the confidentiality and security of information very seriously.
+Copeland takes the confidentiality and security of information very seriously.
 We promptly investigated this incident and took steps to secure our systems.
-We also implemented additional security measures and we are reviewing and enhancing existing policies and procedures to reduce the likelihood of a similar future event.
+We implemented additional security measures and are reviewing and enhancing existing policies and procedures to reduce the likelihood of a similar future incident.
 As an added precaution, we are providing you with access to complimentary identity monitoring services through Kroll for one year.
+Your identity monitoring services include Credit Monitoring, Fraud Consultation, and Identity Theft Restoration.